CedricDeVijt/ComputerScienceNotes/Bachelor 3/Software engineering/Exam/10 Software Metrics - exam questions.md

 ### Can you give 3 examples of impreciseness in Lines of Code measurements?

-- Defining what counts as a line, code reuse or duplication, verbosity differences.
+1. Defining what counts as a line
+2. code reuse or duplication
+3. verbosity differences.

 ## You should be able to complete the following tasks